 - Humber Estuary/The Wash: Trent Aegir, Wiggenhall Wave

-This post gives a quick introduction into why and where tidal bores occur as does the following short video about the book.
+This post on the UK’s tidal bores gives a quick introduction into why and where tidal bores occur and you can also read more about the tides and tidal bores in the following Substack post:

 The remainder of this webpage shows photographs and interesting links for the ten featured tidal bores, including articles and videos by local experts.